 Surface water is the drinking water source for over half of Tompkins County residents.
-There are three water treatment facilities in Tompkins County using surface water as their source:
+Three water treatment facilities in Tompkins County use surface water as their source:

-- Bolton Point, which is run by the Southern Cayuga Lake Intermunicipal Water Commission using Cayuga Lake as its water source; - Cornell University Water Filtration Plant using Fall Creek; and - City of Ithaca Water Treatment Plant using Sixmile Creek.
+- Bolton Point, which is run by the Southern Cayuga Lake Intermunicipal Water Commission using Cayuga Lake as its water source; - Cornell University Water Filtration Plant, which uses Fall Creek; and - City of Ithaca Water Treatment Plant, which uses Six Mile Creek.

-In addition, several drinking-water systems rely on groundwater (springs, wells, or infiltration galleries) that are considered "groundwater under the direct influence of surface water" (GUDI).
-This means that the microscopic quality of this water is similar to that of surface water and in order to make it safe for drinking it must be treated like surface water to remove any harmful organisms.
-True groundwater may only need disinfection to meet water quality regulations, but surface water (and GUDI sources) must also be filtered to achieve the required standard for clarity and the reduction of microorganism.
+In addition, several public drinking water systems rely on groundwater sources (springs, wells, or infiltration galleries) that have been identified by the Tompkins County Department of Health (TCDH) as "groundwater under the direct influence of surface water" (GWUDI).
+This means that the quality of this water is similar to that of surface water.
+To make it safe for drinking, it must be treated to achieve the required standards for clarity and the reduction of microorganisms.
+True groundwater may only need disinfection to meet water quality regulations.